robreuss/ElementalController/README.md

 Conceptually, the framework is built up around the notion of a set of type-specific control "elements" which are defined at compile time.
 A reference ID and element definition common to both endpoints provides the basis for the exchange of element data, within a tiny message envelope.
 At the end-point, a message is decoded and a handler block triggered by the event.

+It is a single codebase for both client and server.

 An alternative to utilizing raw TCP or UDP, it offers:

 * Easy service publishing and discovery